gymreklab/1000Genomes-TR-Analysis/stats/coding_overlap/README.md

 ### TR coordinates and intersect with coding regions

-Coding regions were downloaded from UCSC tables and were filtered with **process_coding_regions.py** to remove the followings:
+Exon coding regions were downloaded from UCSC tables and were filtered with **process_coding_regions.py** to remove the followings:

 1. Drop duplicated regions
 2. Genes located in chromosomes other than chr1-chr22